erg55/Various/Spadeskmerincrease/README.md

 ```
 cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="$PREFIX" -DSPADES_MAX_K=251 $* "$BASEDIR/src"
  ```
-Next we  actually compile the source code.
+Next we need to actually compile the source code.
 You may need to install some various programs like gcc.

 ```
  ./spades_compile.sh